Alkyz/Tip-Calculator/README.md

 ## Notes

-It was challenging differentiation from outlet and action UI elements.
+It was challenging differentiating the outlet and action UI elements.
 It also took me some time to figure out how the assitant worked in XCode.

 ## License